Before you check in questions

 Do I need to buy contents insurance for my room?

 When you book with us the personal items inside your room are automatically insured against fire, flood, theft and accidental damage by our partners Endsleigh.
-You can check what is covered in your policy here.

 I haven't paid rent yet, can I still move in?